Prescribing practicalities

 • At the end of the titration phase, the mean plasma levels of phenytoin and phenobarbital were generally comparable to baseline plasma levels, suggesting that the periodic dose reductions were effective at maintaining stable plasma levels

-See dosing and titration page <link> or Summary of Prescribing Information1 for dose adjustments for concomitant ASMs.
+See Summary of Product Characteristics for dose adjustments for concomitant ASMs.1,2

 • Although monotherapy remains the therapy of choice for epilepsy, polytherapy is often required in drug-resistant epilepsy (DRE)